awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-update.md

  To merge an API, submit a `PUT` request to `https://apigateway.<region>.amazonaws.com/restapis/<restapi_id>?mode=merge`\.
 The `restapi_id` path parameter value specifies the API to which the supplied API definition will be merged\.

- The following code snippet shows an example of the `PUT` request to merge a Swagger API definition in JSON, as the payload, with the specified API already in API Gateway\.
+ The following code snippet shows an example of the `PUT` request to merge an OpenAPI API definition in JSON, as the payload, with the specified API already in API Gateway\.

 ```
 PUT /restapis/<restapi_id>?mode=merge